 Thankfully, some saw the deterioration of their culture in time to take steps to redeem it.
 A few of the city children went home again and began working with their elders to repair and reclaim what was lost.
 Today, many individuals work daily to preserve and renew a way of life that served them well for centuries.
 I pray they succeed, for if they can restore their culture, there is every hope that we can build as beautiful a life for ourselves.
 Perhaps the rest of the world will choose to follow.

 I encourage you to go to your local library and check out Norberg-Hodge’s book Ancient Futures: Learning from Ladakh, or follow the link and read it free online.
 It may well inspire you as it has me.
-You can find the book, with an updated version, still in print.
-I encourage you to purchase—or order—from your local, independent book seller, if you’re lucky enough still to have one in your town.
-Perhaps in it you will find, as I still do, a vision of not just a better world, but a good world.
+If you wish to purchase, I encourage you to buy—or order—from your local, independent book seller, if you’re lucky enough still to have one in your town.
+Perhaps in it you will find, as I still do, a vision of not only a better world, but a good world.

 Previous: A better way